 - Stainless steel

-- Stainless steel with gold plate/inlay(?) centre links
+- Stainless steel with gold capped centre links

 (With the width matching the case size of course)

-I’m not sure if the stainless steel+gold is actually gold plated OR it has thin gold plates similar to the inlay in the case.
-I have not tried to test it on the specimen I have had in my hands… but in the 1987 German price catalogue there is a substantial price difference (1250 vs 2300 DM) and it is (translated) called “…with gold inlays in case and in band” in German “… mit goldintarsien im Gehaüsa und im Band“, so seems unlikely that it is merely gold plated.
+The stainless steel+gold bracelet has the centre links with a gold cap similar to the inlay in the case.
+I have not tried to test the depth on the specimen I have had in my hands… but in the 1987 German price catalogue there is a substantial price difference (1250 vs 2300 DM) and it is (translated) called “…with gold inlays in case and in band” in German “… mit goldintarsien im Gehaüsa und im Band“, so not merely gold plated.

 The calibers exist in a variety where at least the ‘Olympic’ 1988 Calgary/Seoul one is in the XL edition only, and the lady-size is with plain time and time&date only

 - Cal.
-1665, Multifunction, LCD-display, Early version both grey and black exist.
+1665, Multifunction, LCD-display, For early version both grey and black exist.